 Check out Lower Main Road in Observatory and visit the many vintage shops.
 Check for some really interesting artwork, historical apartheid pieces, and funky clothes.
 Finish with a beer at Jerry’s Burger Bar.

 Known for some of the best surfing and fish and chips, Muizenberg is a classic Cape Town beach.
 Come check out the waves and take a stroll on this scenic beach.
 Stop at Lucky Fish and Chips for some of the awesome cheap eats.
 Be sure to order the fried hake, fried snoek, or calamari.

 Cost: free.
 Food from 50 rand.

 This beach is one of the most visited attractions in Cape Town.
 It is home to the adorable local penguin colony.
 Part of the Table Mountain National Park, entry includes beach access and boardwalk access to get up close to these cuties.
 This is a common stop before going to Cape Point.

 Cost: 65 rand per person entry to Boulders Beach.
 Cape Point entry is 125 rand.

 This scenic drive along the coast is known as one of the best drives in the world.
 Stop at one of the pullouts to watch an amazing sunset.

 Cost: 35 rand tollway per vehicle

 One of the most unique cultural experiences in South Africa is a Sunday ritual.
 The party is located in one of the townships.
 Locals, tourists, and members of the township all come together for some incredible braii (BBQ) while drinking beers and dancing to music.
 Come around lunchtime and party away an afternoon.

 Cost: 20 rand entry, cost of food and beverages additional

-Wine is one of the best exports out of South Africa, and Stellenbosch is the capital of wine making in South Africa.
-Stellenbosh has excellent wine, known for Pinot Gris, Chenin Blanc, Shiraz, and Pinotage.
-The mountains in the area are stunning, and downtown Stellenbosch has plenty shops and eateries to keep you busy.
+Wine is one of the best exports out of South Africa, and Stellenbosch is the capital of winemaking in South Africa.
+This region has excellent wine and is known for Pinot Gris, Chenin Blanc, Shiraz, and Pinotage.
+A Stellenbosh tour is a great way to explore the area.
+The mountains in the area are stunning, and downtown Stellenbosch has plenty of shops and eateries to keep you busy.

 Cost: wine tastings typically cost 30 to 60 rand per person.